pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 This section shows how to write a very simple event sourced application using classes from the library.
-It shows the overall structure that is elaborated in the user guide.
+It shows the general story, which is elaborated over the following pages.

 Please use pip to install the library with the 'sqlalchemy' option.